easytarget/MQ-Pro-IO/README.md

 `TWI3` (`I2C3`) can be mapped to the DSI/LVDS connector via pins `PE16` and `PE17`; which also appear on the GPIO connector.

-`SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units)
+`SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units), and cannot be mapped to the GPIO connector.

 ### Pin Mapping Example; UART pins:
 The D1 has 6 internal UARTs, and many pin mappings are possible on the GPIO connector: